 Over at the Google Product Forums, a ticket has been created that claims the Android Device Manager has failed to recognize a phone.
 Sandra Buensalida, who first logged the issue in March, says that she received a “No Active Devices” message when trying to ascertain whether her phone, a Nexus 5 running Android 5.1, was active.

 Many other users have since reported the same problem on different devices, and the issue is still open, though we don’t know how long it could take to resolve and issue a fix.
-A Google employee has replied to say that the company is investigating the issue.Android Device Manager
+A Google employee has replied to say that the company is investigating the issue.Find My Device

 If you haven’t set this app up on your device yet, follow our Android Device Manager guide to do so.
 If you experience the same problem as other users, take extra care to look after your phone until it is resolved.